WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Networking/index.md

 Both the Meadow development board and production module have an onboard ceramic chip antenna and a U.FL connector for an external antenna for the 2.4GHz WiFi and Bluetooth radio.

-For more information on getting the curent antenna information and switching, see the [Antenna guide](/Meadow/Meadow_Basics/Networking/Antenna).
+For more information on getting the current antenna information and switching, see the [Antenna guide](/Meadow/Meadow_Basics/Networking/Antenna).

 # Creating RESTful Web APIs with Maple Server